Erasmus+ International Credit mobility

 Who are the partners and who can participate?

-Undergraduate students who are currently registered at one of our participating partners.
-There are also opportunities for postgraduate students.
-Our exchange partners are:
+There are opportunities for undergraduate students who are currently registered at one of our participating ICM exchange partners.

 Bosnia and Herzegovina

-- Lobachevsky State University of Nizhny Novgorod (2019 pending)
+- Lobachevsky State University of Nizhny Novgorod (suspended)

 Who can participate?